ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### Customizing output ingestion service section (output.traceability)

-This section describes where the logs should be sent on AMPLIFY Central.
+This section describes where the logs should be sent on Amplify Central.

 `hosts`: The host and port of the ingestion service to forward the transaction log entries.
 Default value is **ingestion-lumberjack.datasearch.axway.com:453**.